mhinkie/abstrakte_maschinen/README.md

 uses the same compiler and command-set as v2.

 ### benchmarks
 The results of the different benchmarks.
-A detailed (but not very well annotated) overview can be found in bm.ods.
+A detailed (but not very well annotated) overview can be found in [bm.ods]bm.ods.
+Also contains the source files for the 3 benchmarks.